-Lift out the tiles easily, without using tools, into the ceiling cavity and guide them down through the opening
+Lift out the front end of the tile easily, without using tools, over the strip grid into the ceiling cavity and guide it down through the opening

 Information

 For variants of the different ceiling systems, see system descriptions in the ceiling manual or in the respective product data sheet.
 Please also note the information regarding the requirements of EN 13964 relating to the CE standard marking.